FredKSchott/snowpack/www/posts/2020-05-25-v2-release-day.md

 That's right, 20ms.

 This speed is possible since Snowpack only builds files upon request.
 On your first page load, Snowpack builds each requested file and then caches it for future use.
-Files are cached individually, and are only re-built when changed.
+Files are cached individually and only re-built when changed.

 `snowpack dev` includes a dev server for hosting, a fully customizable build pipeline for building, and a bunch more familiar features right out of the box: